asc-csa/Scisat-App/README.md

         conda -v venv -c conda-forge --file requirements.txt python scisat.py

+The URL is [http://127.0.0.1:8888/scisat/)](http://127.0.0.1:8888/scisat/).
 Separate installation instructions for the production version of the app are provided in "SCISAT Production Installation Guide.docx".

 ## Built with